Kaalapani: Plot

-A meticulous plan to escape from jail is formed by 40 prisoners under the leadership of 3 people.
-However, Moosa aka Kanaran reports the matter to the British authorities.
-The court orders the 3 leaders to be hanged until death and the others to be punished in a minor fashion.
+A meticulous plan to escape from jail is formed by 40 prisoners under the leadership of three people.
+However, Moosa, aka Kanaran, reports the matter to the British authorities.
+The court orders the three leaders to be hanged until death and the others to be punished in a minor fashion.
 However, as per the order of Mirza Khan, the other people are also shot to death.
 Parvathi keeps waiting for Govardhan to come back.
 Due to Len's efforts, the government decides to investigate the matter of the torture meted out to the prisoners.
-14 people are ordered to be released.
-One of them is Mukundan, Govardhan's friend.
+Fourteen people are ordered to be released.
+One of them is Mukundan.
 David and the jail warden Mirza Khan hatch a plan to incite a prison riot and shoot down 13 prisoners while they are escaping.
 Mukundan refuses to escape and is taken on the pretext of meeting the Chief Commissioner, and is shot and killed.
 Seeing Mukundan's dead body, Govardhan throws down David from one of the towers and kills Mirza Khan by strangling him.
 Govardhan is hanged to death.
 All this is shown in intermittent flashbacks.
-Sethu, after knowing Govardhan has already been hanged to death 45 years ago, decides to not tell the truth to his aunt as her wait of 50 years would have been in vain.
+Sethu, after knowing Govardhan had already been hanged to death 45 years ago, decides not to tell the truth to his aunt as her wait of 50 years would have been in vain.
 The film ends with Sethu lying to her that he met Govardhan and talked to him about her, indicating she will never come to know about Govardhan's death and will keep waiting for him for the rest of her life.